 - Faculty members who are conducting class should remain in their classroom.

 - Close all doors and windows, turn off air conditioning or heating units where possible, and wait for further instruction.
 Stay away from windows and doors.

 - Faculty and supervisors should assist in keeping order.

 - Stay inside until informed by emergency personnel it is safe to go outside.

-The University will disseminate information -- include the all-clear to exit a building -- as soon as it is available through campus alerts, broadcast e-mail, voice mail, the emergency information line 888-BOS-COLL (88-267-2655) and this site.
+The University will disseminate information—including the all-clear to exit a building—as soon as it is available through campus alerts, broadcast e-mail, voice mail, the emergency information line 888-BOS-COLL (88-267-2655) and the BC Emergency homepage.